From Old Swedish Church to Social Justice Advocates

 St. Paul Today

-In fall of 2019, Pastor Holly McHale-Larsen became the senior pastor of St. Paul.
-Her creativity, energy, and sense of humor have helped us to weather the pandemic.
+In the fall of 2019, Pastor Holly McHale-Larsen became the senior pastor of St. Paul.
+Her creativity, energy, and sense of humor have helped us to weather and move beyond the pandemic.
 We are a church of activists, scholars, and musicians; of young children, retirees, and hard-working professionals.
 Pay us a visit in person or online!

 LEARN MORE ABOUT OUR HISTORY HERE